Skip to main content

 Do not rely on one generic template across countries.
 Acas says that when an employer dismisses an employee, they should tell them why they have been dismissed, when the employment contract will end, the notice period if there is one, and their right to appeal the decision: Acas dismissal guidance.
 GOV.UK also explains that employees must usually receive at least the notice stated in their contract or the statutory minimum notice period, whichever is longer: GOV.UK dismissal rights guidance.

 Rules vary in the US, UK, Canada, Australia, New Zealand and other jurisdictions.
 In Australia, Fair Work explains that employers must give written notice of termination, with some exceptions, and that the notice should include the notice period or payment in lieu and the employment end date: Fair Work termination notice guidance.
-Always review local law, contract terms and company procedure before sending a termination letter.
+Always review local law, contract terms and company procedures before sending a termination letter.

 Employment Termination Letter From an Employer